 Young Photographer Sees a Different SaigonWritten by Elizabeth P

-Young photographer and filmmaker Nguyen Ngoc Tu Dung slows down Saigon through her raw yet intimate images.
+Young photographer and filmmaker Nguyen Ngoc Tu Dung slows down Saigon through her serenely intimate images.

-Finding even momentary silence, in Saigon, a city whose heartbeat is unbroken noise and activity can seem impossible.
+Finding even momentary silence in Saigon, a city whose heartbeat is unbroken noise and energy, can seem impossible.
 Photographer Nguyen Ngoc Tu Dung, 23, creates just that with her evocative yet melancholic images.
-A hobby she picked up at university, the raw intimacy in her photograph is undeniable.
-The models haunting beauty introduces a raw perspective of life in Vietnam.
+A hobby she picked up at university, the raw intimacy in her photographs is undeniable.
+The models haunting beauty introduces a softer perspective of life in Vietnam.

 In 2017, Dung began working in a production studio.
 As she continues to grow as a photographer, she hopes to further expand into the field of film photography.
 Similarly to photography, Dung conveys that, “Everything happened naturally.
 I love looking at beautiful things and I realised that I am also capable of creating them.”

-When we sat down with Dung at Kokoïs, a bustling café in the popular neighborhood of Thao Dien, Dung emits rawness.
-Dressed in a long black skirt and oversized button-down shirt, which she intentionally wears backward.
+When we sat down with Dung at Kokoïs, a bustling café in the popular neighborhood of Thao Dien, she emitted the same sense of rawness she so perfectly captures in her images, donning a long black skirt and oversized button-down shirt, which she intentionally wears backward.
 Her demeanor is soft, but like her images, she expresses ideas of honesty whilst keeping an air of mystery, teasing you with small glimpses of Vietnam through her eyes.